zephyrproject-rtos/zephyr/doc/application/application.rst

 ========

 CMake is used to build Zephyr.
 A CMake build is done in two stages.
-The first stage is called Configuration, during Configuration the CMakeLists.txt build scripts are executed.
-At the end of Configuration, CMake will have an internal model of the Zephyr build and can generate build scripts that are native to the host platform.
+The first stage is called **configuration**.
+During configuration, the CMakeLists.txt build scripts are executed.
+After configuration is finished, CMake has an internal model of the Zephyr build, and can generate build scripts that are native to the host platform.

-CMake supports generating several build systems, but only Ninja and Make are tested and supported by Zephyr.
-After Configuration and Generation the user can begin the Build stage by executing the generated build system.
-The build system will for most code changes be able to re-build the application without involving CMake.
-But for certain configuration changes the Configuration step will need to be executed again, either automatically by the build system, or even manually in some cases.
+CMake supports generating scripts for several build systems, but only Ninja and Make are tested and supported by Zephyr.
+After configuration, the user can begin the **build** stage by executing the generated build scripts.
+These build scripts will be able to recompile the application without involving CMake following most code changes.
+However, after certain changes, the configuration step must be executed again before building.
+The build scripts can detect some of these situations and reconfigure automatically, but there are cases when this must be done manually.

 Zephyr uses CMake's concept of a 'target' to organize the build.
 A target can be an executable, a library, or a generated file.
 For